kadirov1194/Vision_Transformer/README.md

 The official Jax repository is here.

-A tensorflow2 translation also exists here, created by research scientist Junho Kim! 🙏

-Flax translation by Enrico Shippole!

 Parameters
 image_size: int.
 Image size.
 If you have rectangular images, make sure your image size is the maximum of the width and height